-Their Pro and Managed plans are also available and mostly suited to startups and teams that in later stages and have secured funding to invest.
+Their Pro and Managed plans are also available and most suited to startups and teams that are in later stages and have secured funding to invest.

 If you are an early-stage startup in initial funding stages or pre-seed funding, it’s best to opt for another testing platform on this list.

 I can’t end this article without sharing Reddit.

 Reddit can be a great spot to get straightforward, no-frills feedback for apps and products that are primarily situated to be B2C products.

 The subreddit Beta Testing group is a very small community to look into.

 GameDev is another, larger subreddit to crowd test for gaming apps more specifically.